tigerkelly/froglog/README.md

 The Froglog system has a GUI interface written in JavaFX in the repository **froglog_gui**.
 This GUI allows you to query the logs tables as well as purge, create and delete them.

 The froglog program will create a table called **froglog** if it does not exist.
 By default no other tables exist in the database, so you need to create the log tables of the applications you are using.
 Use the froglog_gui program to do this or set the option -A to allow tables to be created on the fly.

+Please send me an email if you need help and to let me know what projects you are using this logging system with, thanks.